danhper/blockchain-analyzer/README.md

 | EOS        |    82152667 | 118286375 |
 | XRP        |    50399027 |  55152991 |
 | Tezos      |      630709 |    932530 |

+Please refer to the [Data format](https://github.com/danhper/blockchain-analyzer#data-format) section above for a description of the data format.

 ## Supporting other blockchains